jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/8-FunctionToSavePhotos.md

 You'll actually implement the sending of this data later in this part, but for now you can set up the function to be ready to receive it.
 The `"photo"` value will be retrieved from the HTTP request, converted back to binary data and saved into Blob storage.
 To access Blob storage, you will need to add a NuGet package to the function.

 1. On the left-hand side of the Azure Functions Dashboard, select **UploadPhoto**
-2. In the **UploadPhoto**, scroll to right-to-left until the right-hand menu is visible
+2. In the **UploadPhoto** window, scroll to right-to-left until the right-hand menu is visible
 3. On the right-hand menu, select **View Files**
 4. In the **View Files** window, click the **+ Add**
 5. In the **file name** entry, enter `function.proj`
 6. Press the **Return** key on the keyboard to save the new file
-7. In the **function.proj** text editor, This file will open in the editor, enter the following:
+7. In the **function.proj** text editor, enter the following:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">